Home and Garden

 Another good rule of thumb is to buy local art that reflects the region where the artist lives and works.

-"Why buy a painting of the mountains from someone who has never seen mountains?" says Genia Ward, owner of the Alexandria Art Gallery at State Road 54 and Collier Parkway in Pasco County.
+"Why buy a painting of the mountains from someone who has never seen mountains?" says Genia Ward, owner of the Alexandria Art Gallery at State Road 54 and Collier Parkway in Pasco County (www.alexandriaartgallery.com).

 "You want something that reflects what the painter is seeing and where they are from."

-The Alexandria offers a "collective" gallery space where more than 25 local artists display work, www.alexandriaart gallery.com.
-And they hold a gallery party from 6 p.m. to 8 p.m. the first Friday of every month.
+The Alexandria also offers a "collective" gallery space where more than 25 local artists display work.
+It holds a gallery party from 6 to 8 p.m. the first Friday of every month.

 "It's a great way to meet the artists," Ward says.

-She also recommends talking to the artist about the best way to frame and mat their artwork and then taking it to a professional framer who can address issues such as protective glass and nonacid matting.
+She also recommends talking to the artist about the best way to frame and mat his or her work and then taking it to a professional framer who can address issues like protective glass and nonacid matting.

 And finally, Ward warns, make sure the emotional bond exists with the artwork before you plunk down your money.